saieeshb/quartz/content/DNA Replication and Repair.md

 1. Before replication begins, an RNA primer is laid on a part of a strand of the DNA to be replicated.
 2. The DNA Polymerase **always** **reads** **3' to 5'** on the DNA strand no matter what.
 3. The DNA Polymerase **always adds to the 3' end** of the Primer.
 4. The DNA Polymerase needs all 4 deoxytriphosphates (dATP, dGTP, dCTP, and dTTP) to add to the 3' end.
-It does not just add up deoxymonophosphates like legs
+	1. It does not just add up deoxymonophosphates like legos.
+	2. The remaining 2 phosphates are removed as inorganic pyro phosphates.
+(PPi)
+5. In the case of making an error while adding the complimentary bases, as shown in the above figure,
+6.